La Roca Christian School plans to construct a 2nd building so that it can serve more children and families in Lima, Peru.

 For more details on the project plan, click here (PDF).
 Also see our video on the expansion project.
 Please prayerfully consider providing funds for this critical expansion project.

 Initial funding of approximately $125,000 enabled us to begin construction of the right wing of this building so that we can provide 4 classrooms to more quickly accommodate 2 grades, which are currently in temporary classrooms.
 These 4 rooms are noted as offices in Phases II and III above.
-Pictured below is the right wing construction as of October 25, 2012.

 “World Reach is the type of global ministry I’m glad to endorse because it understands the strategic need for developing strong Christian leaders, blending partnership with discipleship, around the world.”